offbit-ai/reflow/docs/tutorials/browser-actor-development.md

 ## Conclusion

-This tutorial covered the essential patterns for developing WASM actors in browser environments:
+This tutorial covered the essential patterns for developing Browser actors in browser environments:

 1. **Data Transformation** - Processing and manipulating data with stateful operations
 2. **Web API Integration** - Making HTTP requests with retry logic and error handling